badlogic/marioslab-site/site/posts/rendering-like-its-1996/dont-be-square/index.bt.md

 Took: 0.024596
 ```

-Pretty much a toss up, though it seems the no-LTO version has a slight edge.
+Pretty much a toss up, though it seems the non-LTO version has a slight edge.
 Compared to the first naive implementation, we shaved off a bit of overhead by removing the function call and clipping.
-But since those are per row and per rectangle costs, we don't gain as much, as the bulk of the work is done per pixel.
+But since those are per row costs, we don't gain as much, as the bulk of the work is done per pixel.

-It is nice however, that we can match LTO performance with just a simple modification of the code that will work on compilers without LTO support as well!
+It is nice, however, that we can match LTO performance with just a simple modification of the code that will alsow work with compilers without LTO support!

-## Next time
+Since this is as good as it gets, `rect_opt()` has been promoted `r96.c` and shall henceforth be known as `r96_rect()`.

+## Again, Mario, REALLY?

 Welp, I guess I can't write short blog posts.
 But we learned a lot again!
 I'm undecided what we'll look into next time.
 Either drawing lines, or loading and drawing images.
 It's going to be fun none the less.